-Attain essential life saving techniques critical for a career in emergency medicine.

-Complete the requirements for the national registry EMT license.

-Assess, stabilize, and transport patients during clinical experiences with certified professionals.
+- Attain essential life saving techniques critical for a career in emergency medicine. - Complete the requirements for the national registry EMT linense. - Assess, stabilize, and transport patients during clinical experiences with certified professionals.

-Information Support & Networking (10,11,12) 2 Credits/Semester networks and security apparatus.
-Digital Video Production
+Information Support & Networking (10,11,12) 2 Credits/Semester

-Prepare for a career in the diverse field of information technology.

-Earn CompTIA A+, Network+ & Security + Certifications Troubleshoot, diagnose and repair personal computers,
+- Prepare for a career in the diverse field of information technology. - Earn CompTIA A+, Network+ & Security + Certifications - Troubleshoot, diagnose and repair personal computers, networks and security apparatus.